Pranjali-d/Workplace-Analytics_Dashboard/README.md

 **Insights:**
 - Weak correlation appears to be between total avg. collaboration hours and avg. multitasking rates.
-- When comparing multitasking rates and multitasking dynamics across the organizations Sales appears to be achronic multitaskers, and startegy appears to be adversley impacted.
+- When comparing multitasking rates and multitasking dynamics across the organizations sales appears to be a chronic multitaskers, and startegy appears to be adversley impacted.

 <!--
 - (Using slicer) What differences emerge between multitasking behaviors by level, with particular attention to Manager and Manager+, given their importance as decision-makers in meetings?